medialab/artoo/methods.md

 Easily scrape some data on the page you are browsing.

 ### [Spiders]({{ site.baseurl }}/spiders)
-Triggers series of HTTP or ajax requests to retrieved accumulated data.
+Triggers series of HTTP or ajax requests and retrieve the accumulated data.

 ### [Store]({{ site.baseurl }}/store)
 Store some persistent data to the `localStorage` for later use.